bdikbas/cse15l-lab-reports/Lab_Report_3.md

 The second command is used to find the .txt files that contain the string "Italy".
 When the command is ran, it prints out all the files that contains that string.

+The -l is useful because it allows use to figure out which file contains the string that we are looking for.

 [Link] (https://en.wikibooks.org/wiki/Grep)

 ## Number 2: -h